 In his native UK, he has chaired a Skeptics in the Pub Chapter since 2013.
 His duties for AAI include editing both the quarterly journal, Secular World, and the member’s monthly newsletter.
 He also conducts and produces video interviews with celebrities.

-Affiliates Director: Elisabeth Mathes (Austria)
+Outreach Director: Elisabeth Mathes (Austria)

 Languages: German, English